Articoli suggeriti

 Practical implementation on eBay

-Business sellers can fulfil these information obligations either by putting the above link or the essential information according to Art.
-14 of the ODR and § 36 CDRA in the item description or in the field "additional, legally required information" within the imprint.
+Business sellers can fulfil these information obligations either by putting the above link or the essential information according to § 36 CDRA in the item description or in the field "additional, legally required information" within the imprint.
 Overall, the information mentioned should preferably be published coherently.

 EU Geoblocking Regulation: Impact for eBay sellers